-Tax-sheltered annuity benefits received by retired teachers are included in taxable income.
+Tax-sheltered annuity benefits received are included in taxable income.

-Except as provided below, tax-sheltered annuity benefits received by retired teachers are included in taxable income.
+Except as provided below, tax-sheltered annuity benefits received are included in taxable income.

 Exception: A subtraction is allowed if a school system purchased a tax-sheltered annuity for an employee prior to January 1, 1965, and the employee paid Wisconsin income tax on the tax-sheltered annuity deposit that was used to pay the 1964 annuity premium.
 The subtraction is equal to the portion of the tax-sheltered annuity benefit that is included in federal adjusted gross income and on which the employee previously paid Wisconsin income tax.
+This exception only applies to certain retired teachers.

 Example: You made a deposit of \$200 for the purchase of a tax-sheltered annuity in 1964.
 The \$200 was included in your 1964 Wisconsin taxable income.
-You retired in 2023.
+You retired in 2024.
 The first \$200 of tax-sheltered annuity benefits you receive are not taxable by Wisconsin.
 All future benefits are taxable.